Skip to content

 #Why Look Beyond HeroForge?

 HeroForge dominates Google search results for “custom tabletop miniature,” but that doesn’t make it the right tool for every player.
-We tracked three reasons our testing group consistently moved on.
+Three reasons push players toward alternatives.
 The first is price: HeroForge charges around $19.99 for a base mini and $29.99 for a color print, which adds up fast for a 5-character party.

 Stack of HeroForge price tags showing base, color, and STL export fees adding up fast.